-The "Air Dispersion Calculations" group below the "Local Meteorological Parameters" group contains input that is used more for controlling the mechanics of the air dispersion calculation.
+The "Air Dispersion Calculations" group below the "Local Meteorological Parameters" group contains input that is used for controlling the mechanics of the air dispersion calculation.
 If the dispersion coefficients selected for a given source (in the source table on the main "Case Information" tab) are set to "Effective Height," the "Briggs Urban Height Cutoff" input is used to determine the use of the Pasquill-Gifford or the Briggs urban dispersion coefficients, depending on the calculated effective release height at a given distance from that source.
 If the effective release height is less than the specified cutoff height, the Pasquill-Gifford coefficients will be used.
 Otherwise, the Briggs urban coefficients will be used.
 A discussion of the dispersion coefficients can be found in Section 3.7.1.

-MILDOS-AREA calculates the downwind normalized air concentrations (χ/Q) of radionuclides emitted from an area source as a collective average obtained by performing a point-to-point evaluation from each grid point on an area source to the receptor location, as described in Section 3.5.
-The size of the grid spacing (i.e., the "Area Source Grid Block Size") determines the number of estimates and therefore the precision of the overall average; the smaller the block, the more calculations needed.
-The default value for the block size is 1 m, but for larger area sources with many nearby receptors, or the population grid selected for evaluation, or both, program run times may become extended.
-To shorten run times, the block size may be increased to as much as 5 m without a loss of precision to within two or three significant figures in most cases, depending on source size, distance, and location relative to the receptor.
+MILDOS4 calculates the downwind normalized air concentrations ( $\chi/Q$ ) of radionuclides emitted from an area source as a collective average obtained by performing a point-to-point evaluation from each grid point on an area source to the receptor location, as described in Section 3.5.
+The size of the grid spacing (i.e., the "Area Source Grid Block Size") determines the number of estimates and therefore the precision of the overall average.
+The smaller the block, the better the precision and the more calculations needed.
+The default value for the block size is 5 m, which generally provides precision to within two or three significant figures in most cases with source areas > 1,000 m2, depending on source size and geometry, distance, and location relative to the receptor.
+The block size should be decreased in the case of a small area or could be increased in the case of much larger areas.
+The user should experiment with varying block sizes to obtain the appropriate value for the application.